vespperhq/docs/README.md

 # Overview

-Merlinn's customer facing documentation.
+Vespper's customer facing documentation.
 The docs are built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation